dtomasiewicz/rbrowse/README.md

 end
 ```

-Modified or newly created fields will be sent to the server as long as they are not
+Modified and newly-created fields will be sent to the server as long as they are not
 assigned a value of `nil`.

 Unmodified fields will be sent with their default values in a manner similar